Kasa-wur/discrete-optimization/readme.txt

 Git IS a distributed version control system
-Git is a free tool
+Git is a free tool distributed under the GPL